wlonk/arcadia/appendix/spells.rst

 Here are some spells that may be available to an English magician.

+.. todo:: Add basic effect descriptions to all spells.

 A spell to open the ways into Arcadia
 -------------------------------------